From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Conclusion

-\qquad In essence, this work establishes a conceptually complete and theoretically grounded framework for high-performance single-photon detection at room temperature.
-It demonstrates that intrinsic device-level limitations need not be overcome solely through component replacement, but can instead be effectively compensated by system-level architectural design.
-As such, the ESPD framework offers a viable pathway toward next-generation photon detection and provides a general methodology for rethinking performance limits in quantum technologies under practical constraints.
+In essence, this work provides a theoretically grounded framework for high-performance photon detection at room temperature.
+It demonstrates that intrinsic device-level limitations can be circumvented through system-level architectural design rather than reliance exclusively on material breakthroughs.
+By establishing the dynamical evolution of the ESPD paradigm, this work not only offers a viable pathway toward next-generation room-temperature photonic devices but also introduces a general methodology for rethinking performance limits in quantum technologies under real-world constraints, potentially influencing a wide range of quantum applications.

-\textbf{Acknowledgements} The author acknowledges the use of Gemini and ChatGPT (accessed December 2025) to, and only to, support language polishing, flow paragraphs, and correct grammar, to improve readability.
-All AI-generated suggestions were reviewed, revised, and approved by the authors, who take full responsibility for the accuracy and integrity of the work.
-All insight, results, methods, analysis, and experiments are ordinarily created and owned by the author.

 \textbf{Code Availability} All data/codes generated or used during this study are included in this published article or can be found at \url{https://github.com/Hao-B-Shu/ESPD}.